Paul Boffa: Life

+The hospital, opened in 1922 as a memorial to the men of the British Merchant Navy who'd died in World War I, damaged severely by aerial bombing 1942, was rebuilt in 1948 under the premiership of Paul Boffa, in 1976 renamed Sir Paul Boffa Hospital.
+It served as Malta's main oncology hospital until the opening of the Sir Anthony Mamo Oncology Centre.
+Some wards were used to treat infectious diseases.
+Later, those services were transferred to Mater Dei Hospital.
+Its last major use was for COVID-19 patients.
+In May 2025, it was announced that the hospital would be renamed the Floriana Health Centre.

 Politics

 Paul Boffa entered politics when Malta was granted self-government in 1921 and joined the Labour Party in 1923.
 He was returned to Legislative Assembly under the Amery-Milner Constitution in 1924, 1927 and 1932 and elected Leader of the Labour Party in 1927.
 The Labour and the Constitutional Parties formed an electoral agreement (known as the "Compact") for the 1927 elections.
 Thanks to this the Constitutional Party was able to form a government with the support of Labour although this was not a coalition in the true sense of the word as Labour refused to assume any ministerial portfolios.
 In 1932 Boffa was the only Labour Party candidate elected to the Legislative Assembly until it was dissolved in 1933.
 He was nominated as a member of the Executive Council from 1936 to 1939 and was elected, again as the sole Labour representative, to the Council of Government in 1939.

 During the World War II, Boffa served with distinction as district Commissioner and ARP Medical Officer in the Cottonera, Paola, Tarxien and Luqa areas.
 He was awarded the OBE in 1941.